Customers talk to support teams more than they talk to any other part of the business.

 The ideal state is to respond proactively, before a customer even reaches out to your call center, but that requires a mixture of well-understood data sets and well-implemented automations.

-These views are limited as they rely fully on the available sources.
-This means they are dependent on other vendors to:
+These views are limited as they rely fully on the available sources, and are dependent on other vendors to:

 - develop the integration you need